Azure/azure-rest-api-specs/specification/billing/resource-manager/readme.cli.md

       - where:
           operationGroup: BillingSubscriptions
         name: subscription
-      # Should appear in accounts command group
+      # Shouldn't appear in accounts command group, the responses is not related to BollingAccount
       - where:
           group: BillingAccounts
           op: ListInvoiceSectionsByCreateSubscriptionPermission